apache/nuttx/configs/sama5d3x-ek/README.txt

         the ECC bits cannot be overwritten without erasing the entire block.

      This may prohibit NXFFS from ever being used with NAND.

+  4. As mentioned above, FAT does work but (1) has some performance issues on writes and (2) cannot handle bad blocks.

 AT24 Serial EEPROM
 ==================